 "They were patient; they were willing to let the courts pass upon the Frank case.
 They were willing that he should take all the appeals the law permitted, and argue them, through able counsel, up to the highest court in the land.
 But when, after all these appeals were exhausted, John M. Slaton, after forming a partnership with Frank's counsel.
 Luther Z. Rosser, set aside the verdict of the juries with one stroke of his pen, these people felt outraged.
-And when I say the people, I mean the substantial people, as well as the howling type; I mean the very best people.
+And when I say the people, I mean the substantial people, as well as the howling type, I mean the very best people.
 And they feel, and I feel, that Frank got his just dues.

-Chauge in Slaton Firm.
+Change in Slaton Firm.
+"That law firm was Slaton & Phillips.

-" That law firm was Slaton & Phillips.
-Phillips is a young fellow, a Jew, an excellent citizen..
+Phillips is a young fellow, a Jew, an excellent citizen.
 Just before Slaton went into office the firm name was changed to Rosser, Brandon, Slaton & Phillips.
-It remained so during his entire term. and his name was on the stationery and the office door.
-The remittitur from the Supreme Court would not in the ordinary course, have got back here in time for Slaton to act during his term; but Mr. Marshall, Frank's counsel, waived his right to the usual thirty days' delay and moved to have it sent back; and Slaton was able to act do it on the heels of his administration."
+It remained so during his entire term, and his name was on the stationery and the office door.
+The remittitur from the Supreme Court would not, in the ordinary course, have got back here in time for Slaton to act during his term; but Mr. Marshall, Frank's counsel, waived his right to the usual thirty days' delay and moved to have it sent back; and Slaton was able to act on it on the heels of his administration."

-"Do you mean to say," asked the correspondent, "that, if it had not been for Slaton's partnership with Rosser, Frank wouldn't have been lynched?"
+"Do you mean to sny," asked the correspondent, "that, if it had not been for Slaton's partnership with Rosser, Frank wouldn't have been lynched?"

 "I mean to say," responded Judge Morris, "that if any other Governor than Slaton had signed that pardon the people wouldn't have interfered, despite the fact that they think Frank guilty.
 I think Governor Slaton is directly responsible for this lynching.

-"We feel, too, that the money that was back of Mr. Frank"-he usually prefixes the "Mr." to Frank's name-"has almost subsidized the press of this country.
+"We feel, too, that the money that was back of Mr. Frank"-he usually was back of Mr. Frank "-he usually prefixes the "Mr." to Frank's name-"has almost subsidized the press of this country.
 The partisan side has been put forward and pictured in newspapers and magazines, while our side hasn't been heard."

 He was asked what he meant by subsidizing.
-He said:

-"The Jewish element are a very thrifty element, and as a rule awabiding.
+He said: "The Jewish element are a very thrifty element, and as a rule lawthrifty element, and as a rule law-abiding.
 They do lots of advertising.

 I believe that had a great deal to do with the attitude of the press."

-He denied very strongly that there was any anti-Jewish feeling in Cobb County, and said that the Jews were highly respected and were welcome neighbors there.
+He denied very strongly that there was

+any anti-Jewish feeling in Cobb County, and said that the Jews were highly respected and were welcome neighbors there.

 "It isn't a mob spirit that prevails here," he said.
+"The men who lynched Mr. Frank were intelligent men; they here;" he said.
 "The men who lynched Mr. Frank were intelligent men; they did it in an intelligent way.
 The fore-thought and care with which they planned and executed their project, and the way in which they brought him here to this town in the light of day, so that they might put him to death in an appropriate place, show their intelligence.
 I believe in law and order.
 I would not help lynch anybody.
-But, I believe Frank has his just deserts."
+But I believe Frank has his just deserts."